 In this website is chosen that

-So to get the antiquarks in our vacuum I have to assume a second fermion explosion right through the first fermion explosion and identical to it, except for that it yields antiquarks instead of quarks.
+So in order to get the antiquarks in our vacuum, I have to assume a second fermion explosion in our vacuum right through the first fermion explosion and identical to it, except for that it yields antiquarks instead of quarks.

 In the 3rd alinea of paragraph The electron-positron photon Higgs field

-at page 5 of NET FORCE IN QED, and tried to work out a little further in paragraph Dark mechanics at page 2 of QG, the mass of a quark and the mass of the identical antiquark (except for being anti) cancel each other to precisely zero.
+at page 5 of NET FORCE IN QED, and tried to work out a little further in paragraph Dark mechanics at page 2 of QG, the mass of a quark and the mass of the identical antiquark (identical except for being anti) cancel each other to precisely zero.
 So

 The quark and antiquark explosions together have precisely energy zero (3.2)